-As electrical engineer, Florian ensures that every component is supplied with power and that the power consumption is measured and stored correctly.
+As electrical engineer, Florian ensures that every component is supplied with power and implements the electrical interface to the REXUS-Bus.

-Together with Matthias and Thomas he also works on the mechanical and thermal design and device assembly.
+Together with Matthias he also works on the mechanical and thermal design and is mainly responsible for device assembly and manufacturing.